afforeroc/mealy-machine/README.md

 q6 q7
 ```

-5. Fourth step- Input all state-answer pairs.
-The pairs should inputted in order like we're inputted on step 2) (a pair separated by spaces in one line.
+* Section 5- All state-answer pairs.
+Each state with their answer (a pair separated by spaces in one line.
 'Q' pairs separated by breaklines).
+> Text (e.g.)
 ```
 q0 ^
 q1 ^